challenges

 Before you can start the workshop, you’ll need to follow the “Getting Started” instructions in the project README .

-If you’re interested in a workshop series for how to write the MDX blog site that comes with the scaffolding code, please let me know by tagging me in a post on LinkedIn or Twitter !
+If you’re interested in a series for how to write the MDX blog site that comes with the scaffolding code, please let me know by tagging me in a post on LinkedIn or Twitter !

 You can work by using the resources at the bottom of this page only (and your own research and skills), or by looking at the hints – or even by visiting the solution page and then going back and writing the code from memory.